“You cannot understand a system until you try to change it” (Lewin)

 The Application of Participatory Action Research to Climate Change Adaptation in Africa.
 A reference guide.
 The primary aim of this Reference Guide is to provide a set of concepts and practical tools for use by those working to support stakeholders (communities, government agencies, policy makers) in their efforts to adapt – or to help others adapt – to climate change.
 The Guide nevertheless presents a generic set of concepts and tools that is likely to be of use to others working to address other development challenges requiring a multi-stakeholder learning-by-doing approach.

-Chapter 3: The role of action research in environmental management In this methodology chapter Will Allen outlines the underlying concepts of action research in more detail.
+Chapter 3: The role of action research in environmental management In this methodology chapter (from my thesis) Will Allen outlines the underlying concepts of action research in more detail.
 Some differences between action research and mainstream science are then explained, particularly to justify its use as an appropriate methodology to address social and institutional issues related to improving environmental management.
-Some more practical details of practising action research are then discussed.
+Some more practical details of practicing action research are then discussed.
 Finally the process of critical reflection in action research is highlighted, and an illustration of how it’s use in practice can help in getting people to think more deeply about the use of environmental practices is outlined.

 Action Science Network The Action Science Network aims to accurately describe and efficiently demonstrate the theory and practice of action science and, secondarily, to connect individuals and groups interested in working with action science.
 (In the field of Organizational Development, Action Science is also known as Action Inquiry, Action Research, and Organizational Learning.)
 The Network also maintains a comprehensive bibliography of books and articles by Chris Argyris.